How to Get to Potsdam From Berlin by Train

 Where to buy an ABC ticket for Berlin to Potsdam

 You can buy an ABC ticket to get from Berlin to Potsdam from any ticket machine found at train stations, Ubahn stations, or Sbahn stations.
-They’re also available in the VBB and BVG transport apps.
+They’re also available in the BVG Fahrinfo app or the VBB Bus & Bahn app.

 Look for the 24 Stunden Karte for one person 24 hour tickets, or the 24 Stunden Karte Kleingruppen for the small group version.
 Choose Berlin ABC, and then since it’s a 24 hour ticket, choose your start time and date for when you need the ticket to be valid.